-Diasporic Experiences in Akachi Adimora-Ezeigbo's trafficked
+Diasporic Experiences in Akachi Adimora-Ezeigbo'strafficked

 Akachi Adimora-Ezeigbo's Trafficked explores the twenty-first century diasporic concerns.
 Ugwanyidele Maxwell opines that contemporary literary works focus on the "implication of diaspora centricism and migration on the psychology of the individual" (72).
 In Tanure Ojaide assertion: "African writers have become part of the worldwide phenomena of migration and globalization with attendant physical, sociocultural, psychic, and other forms of dislocation, which permeates their individual writings" (43).
-Focus is on the state of mind of migrant because of the severe treatment inflicted on the victims in their new home.
-Maxwell clarifies that emigration from one's homeland to strange land is often traumatic due to the hostility from the host countries (73).
+Focus is on the state of mind of migration from one's homeland to strange land is often traumatic due to the hostility from the host countries (73).
 It is for these comfortable circumstances that adage: "there is no place like home", "home is where the heart is", "home sweet home" become applicable.
 Apart from the psychological and mental torture, the migrant suffers alienation and disenchantment as a diasporic person.